 The need for Scripture memory cannot be overemphasized.
-God's Word teaches that we are in a spiritual warfare with Satan (Eph.
-6:12).
-And the only offensive weapon with which we have to fight him is the Sword of the Spirit, which is the Word of God (Eph.
-6:17).
+God's Word teaches that we are in a spiritual warfare with Satan (Ephesians 6:12).
+And the only offensive weapon with which we have to fight him is the Sword of the Spirit, which is the Word of God (Ephesians 6:17).
 Therefore, it is vital that we have God's Word in our hearts in order to get victory over Satan.
 This is why we read in Psalm 119:11, "Thy Word have I hid in mine heart, that I might not sin against Thee."
-A good example of this truth is Christ's temptation in the wilderness (Matt.
-4:1-11).
+A good example of this truth is Christ's temptation in the wilderness (Matthew 4:1-11).
 Each time He was tempted by Satan, He responded by quoting Scripture, and afterwards Satan went away defeated.

 Not only is Scripture memory vital for getting victory over Satan; it is also essential for staying close to the Lord throughout the day.
 When His Word is in our hearts, regardless of where we are, we can meditate upon it.
 And therefore, we are prepared for whatever comes our way.
-How wonderful it would be if we could say with the Psalmist, "O how I love Thy Law! it is my meditation all the day" (Ps.
-119:97).
+How wonderful it would be if we could say with the Psalmist, "O how I love Thy Law! it is my meditation all the day" (Psalm 119:97).

 As we face various trials during the day, we can recall certain verses for guidance and strength.
 And when we experience tragedies, we can meditate on verses which give comfort and peace of mind.
-Moreover, when we are unable to sleep at night, we can make good use of our time by quoting Scripture.
+Moreover, when we are unable to sleep at night, we can make good use of our time by meditating on Scripture.
 Not only can this help us draw closer to the Lord, but it may also help us to get a better night's rest!

 With a little time and effort you can successfully memorize God's Word and have one of the most rewarding experiences of your life.
 In Joshua 1:8 we read, "This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success."
 What a wonderful promise!
 And it can be yours to claim if you set out to memorize God's Word with a view to obeying it and knowing Him better.